Lucius Flavius Silva

 Lucius Flavius Silva Nonius Bassus was a late-1st-century Roman general, governor of the province of Iudaea and consul.
-Silva was the commander of the army, composed mainly of the Legio X Fretensis, in 72 AD which laid siege to the near-impregnable mountain fortress of Masada, occupied by a group of Jewish rebels called the Sicarii.
+Silva was the commander of the army, composed mainly of the Legio X Fretensis, in 72 AD that laid siege to the near-impregnable mountain fortress of Masada, occupied by a group of Jewish rebels dubbed the Sicarii by Flavius himself.
 The siege ended in 73 AD with Silva's forces breaching the defenses of the Masada plateau and the mass suicide of the Sicarii, who preferred death to defeat or capture.
 Silva's actions are documented by 1st-century Jewish-Roman historian Josephus, the remains of a 1st-century Roman victory arch identified in Jerusalem in 2005, and the extensive earthworks at the Masada site, a monument to the high-water mark of Roman siege warfare.

 Early life and career

 Flavius Silva was born in the Roman town of Urbs Salvia, in what is now Italy, circa AD 43.
 Around 62, he began his career within the vigintiviri, a preliminary and required first step toward gaining entry into the Roman Senate.
 The vigintiviri was a college of twenty citizens charged with administering municipal and government affairs within the government of Rome.
 As one of the triumviri capitalis, Silva was one of three responsible for assisting the judicial magistrates.

 Next he served as military tribune of Legio IV Scythica around the year 64, when it was stationed in Syria; in 67 or 68 he was quaestor, the first stage of the cursus honorum allowing entry in the Senate; and around the year 70 he served as tribune of the plebs.
 Next he was appointed legate of the Legio XXI Rapax, which was stationed at Vindonissa, likely for his support of Vespasian in the Year of the Four Emperors.

 Flavius Silva was patron of his home town Urbs Salvia, where he twice held the honorary position of praetor quinquennalis.